comp426-2022-fall/a01-CodingPineapple22/README.md

 In this assignment, you will write a script that uses mostly built-in Node.js modules to serve a single web page from a file that you have stored in a `public` subdirectory next to your server file.

-The cool thing about this assignment is that it should take about 20 lines of code *in toto.*
+The cool thing about this assignment is that it should take about 20 lines of code *in total.*

 ### But I don't know how to build a web server?